MostlyEmre/MostlyEmre/README.md

 ### 🔭 Currently working on ...
   - Portfolio Rebuild.
 Tech: GatsbyJS, GraphQL, Tailwind CSS
-  - HN Paywall Archiver Front-end (See repos for detailed info)
   - SaveThat.ca: A directory to help immigrants/newly landed adjust to Canada's brand ecosystem. **Tech**: ReactJS, Tailwind CSS, Firebase.
   - I plan to go full-time digital nomad.
 It is a challenging process so I'm working on it.
 (Also planning to work on a planner tool for it.)